Chaim Potok: Legacy

 Potok has had a considerable influence on Jewish American authors.
-His work was significant for discussing the conflict between the traditional aspects of Jewish thought and culture and modernity to a wider, non-Jewish culture.
+His work was significant for discussing the conflict between traditional Jewish thought and culture and modernity.
 He taught a highly regarded graduate seminar on Postmodernism at the University of Pennsylvania from 1993 through 2001.

 He bequeathed his papers to the University of Pennsylvania.
 The university houses a collection of Potok correspondence, writings, lectures, sermons, article clippings, memorabilia and fan mail.
 One of his admirers was Elie Wiesel, who wrote to Potok saying he had read all his books "with fervor and friendship".